As a regular reader of ESI Africa’s newsletter, you will have noticed a steady stream of water sector-related content.

 Originally published in the ESI Africa weekly newsletter on 02/09/2020

 These articles go as far as to include topics on sanitation and agriculture.
 Why would we cover these sectors in an energy and power journal?
-The answer is that no industry can continue to operate in the silos of the 20th century.
+The answer is that no industry can continue to operate in the silos of this century.

 Isolating your market is a sure-fire way of missing opportunities.
 The ideal scenario is to apply a systems approach and seek integration.
 Here are three reasons to put water on your to-do list.